aws-samples/cfn101-workshop/workshop/content/basics/templates/mappings/_index.md

 #### 3. Next, modify the _InstanceType_ property

-Using the intrinsic function `Fn::FindInMap`, CloudFormation will lookup the value in the `EnvironmentToInstanceType` map and will return the value back to `InstanceType` property.
+Using the intrinsic function `Fn::FindInMap`, CloudFormation will look up the value in the `EnvironmentToInstanceType` map and will return the value back to `InstanceType` property.

 ```yaml
 Resources: